 - Certain financial crimes, including money laundering, theft, and fraud; and

 - Crimes of “moral turpitude.”

-The last category of crimes of moral turpitude can be a complicated one, and it’s best to seek advice from an attorney.
-If you have been charged with a crime and don’t have a green card, it’s extremely important that you discuss your case with a Florida criminal defense attorney.
+The last category of crimes of moral turpitude can be a complicated one, and it’s best to seek advice from an lawyer.
+If you have been charged with a crime and don’t have a green card, it’s extremely important that you discuss your case with a Florida criminal defense lawyer.
 You may be facing serious penalties, including deportation.